 The easiest way to file your tax is via the E-filing system.
 To use E-filing, the following steps should be followed:

-Step 1: Register for a SARS e-filing account as an individual here.
+Step 1: Register for a SARS e-filing account as an individual here(link is external).
 Have the following information at hand:

 - Your tax registration number